 Mylan has released an authorized generic version of the EpiPen, which is the same drug and device without the EpiPen brand name.
-Using online coupons, consumers can get the authorized generic epinephrine auto-injector two pack for roughly $200 at some pharmacies; again it’s worth checking around if you are a cash customer.
-Some patients may be eligible for EpiPen discounts or co-pay coupon cards through Mylan.
+Using online coupons, consumers can get the authorized generic epinephrine auto-injector two pack from $150 to over $300 at some pharmacies; again it’s worth checking around if you are a cash customer.
+Some patients may be eligible for EpiPen or authorized generic discounts or co-pay coupon cards through Mylan and the EpiPen website.

 What is An Authorized Generic?

 The only difference between an authorized generic and its brand name alternative is the name on the label.
 For example, the authorized generic for EpiPen is the same drug (therapeutically equivalent) and the same device; however the packaging states “epinephrine” on the label instead of “EpiPen”.
 Manufacturers are allowed to sell an authorized generic of their brand name product already approved by the FDA.

 In August, 2016 two U.S. senators questioned why there had been such a massive EpiPen price increase by Mylan, the manufacturer of EpiPen.
 Concerns existed that the drug was not priced fairly for patients with a life-threatening allergy.
 Over the last decade, the EpiPen cost had soared from roughly $100 to over $600 per two-injector package.

 Members of Congress also raised the point that the EpiPen, which is used by many children on the government assistance program Medicaid, was unfairly overpriced and that taxpayers were “picking up the tab” for the drug.